Raj-05-01/Text-to-image/README.md

 # Text-to-image
-An text to image a using dalle model.
+An text to image a using dall e model.
 # Instructions To run
   - Download the code form Github repository
      # Repositories to install